isrvasconcelos/Turtlebot_KalmanFilter/README.md

 	roslaunch turtlebot_gazebo turtlebot_world.launch

-Then, open a new console tab for each command below in order to run the kalman filter node.
+Then, open a new console and run the command below in order to run the kalman filter node.

-	roslaunch robot_pose_ekf robot_pose_ekf.launch
 	rosrun robot_pose_ekf robot_pose_ekf

 Change directory to catkin_ws/devel/lib/robot_localization/ and open a new console inside this folder, running: